Kreswell/kreswell.github.io/_posts/2018-12-12-MathJaxTest.md

 ---
 layout: post
 title: MathJax Test
-subtitle: Can I MathJax and have it properly format LaTeX markup?
+subtitle: Can I include MathJax and have it properly format LaTeX markup?
 tags: [test]
 ---